ymanshur/sleepbook-demo/README.md

 **Data Indexing:**

-- Since Rails 3 and above, there is a feature that automatically prints out a warning if the query search takes longer than 0.5 secs.
+- Since Rails 3 and above, there is a feature that automatically prints out a warning if the query search takes longer than 0.5 seconds.
 That might mean it would be a good time to use add index.
-- What data or tables and columns should be indexed will be explained and then look at the form of query used, especially for data retrieval.
+- What data or tables and columns should be indexed will be explained, and then we will look at the form of query used, especially for data retrieval.
-- Can refer previous [recommendation](#database-indexing) regarding what services columns can potentially be stored in the index
+- Can refer to the previous [recommendation](#database-indexing) regarding what services columns can potentially be stored in the index
-- It should be noted that the order of the columns in the key of each index is crucial and we shouldn't create indexes that haven't even been or aren't used in any query.
+- It should be noted that the order of the columns in the key of each index is crucial, and we shouldn't create indexes that haven't even been used in any query.

 **Data Partitioning:**

 - Database effort can be minimized by deleting or separating irrelevant data in the primary database every day using a scheduler.
 - Another option is to maintain a persistent view that only stores relevant data to the query.
-That's why I chose to use PostgreSQL which provides a physical view table that can be used for this option, the Materialized View.
+That's why I chose to use PostgreSQL, which provides a physical view table that can be used for this option, the Materialized View.
 A Materialized view can wrap the last 2 weeks of data only, then updated every day leveraging low traffic times such as at bedtime..
 - Another approach that can be made is to store data in Redis as a cache

 ### **Performance Features**